 The information on this website will assist you to participate, commit and report through the Global Covenant of Mayors compliance steps.

-Global Covenant of Mayors and partners will now be able to report data consistently and showcase achievements while tracking progress transparently.
-A common reporting language will unite local voices and raise the bar, also for other climate stakeholders.
+Global Covenant of Mayors participants commit to reporting data consistently and showcase achievements while tracking progress transparently.
+A common reporting language unites local voices and raise the bar for all engaged in climate programs.